awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-tools.md

    The following is an example\.
 **Note**
+The parameter `minRequiredApprovals` is used to specify how many reviewers at a specified level must approve a change request that is created using this template\.
 This example demonstrates two levels of approvals\.
 You can specify up to five levels of approvals, but only one level is required\.
+In the first level, the specific user "John\-Doe" must approve each change request\.
+After that, any three members of the IAM role `Admin` must approve the change request\.

    ```
    {